boozallen/sdp-libraries/docs/contributing/index.md

 1. create a `release/$version` branch
 2. create a `$version` tag
-3. publish the documentation for the version and upate the `latest` documentation alias
+3. publish the documentation for the version and update the `latest` documentation alias

 ### Automated Changelogs

 [Release Drafter](https://github.com/release-drafter/release-drafter) is used to automate release note updates as Pull Requests are opened to `main`.

 The configuration for Release Drafter exists in the `.github/release-drafter.yml` file and uses GitHub Actions.